-The Spectacular Mosaics of Paphos
+The Spectacular Mosaics in Paphos

 Visiting the Paphos Archaeological Park in Cyprus allows you to step back in time to the 4th century.
 The Paphos Mosaics are considered among the finest in the eastern Mediterranean and form part of the Archaeological Park of Kato Pafos, which has been included in the UNESCO World Heritage Sites list since 1980.

 The Mosaics of Paphos were discovered in 1962 after a farmer ploughing his field accidentally unearthed one of them.

 Located just south of Turkey and west of Lebanon Cyprus sits in the glorious turquoise Mediterranean Sea.
 This region has been a historic and cultural crossroads for over two millennia and Cyprus at the southwest of the island has played a role in the ancient history of Persia, Greece, the Roman Empire, early Christianity, and much more.

 Within the Paphos Archaeological Park are the rare and dazzling mosaic pavements that decorate many of the buildings at the site.

 For just €4.50, you can explore these incredible mosaics and monuments dating to the prehistoric and medieval periods.
 For €8.50 you can get a day pass which allows you to visit all the ancient antiquities sites and museums in Paphos.

 Nea Paphos is one of the three components forming the Paphos archaeological complex inscribed on the UNESCO World Heritage List in 1980 for its outstanding mosaics and ancient remains, as well as its historical religious importance.

 Five houses with large sections of mosaics with varying levels of damage can be seen at Paphos.
 The mansions are named after the recurring theme found in the mosaics inside: the House of Dionysus, the House of Theseus, the House of Aion, the House of Orpheus, and the House of The Four Seasons.